Admin>Day to Day>Members>Members Database

 A club administrator may withdraw a nomination at any time by viewing the League Registration tab for the player and selecting withdraw.

-An administrator may set up and maintain groups to which he can assign members, in order that he can email them according to those groups.
-He may, for instance, set up a ‘Committee’ group, to which he can add everyone who is a club committee member to give them notice and minutes of monthly meetings.
-He could set up another group called ‘juniors’ that contains everyone under 16, so that he can send them newsletters.
+An administrator may set up and maintain groups to which they can assign members, in order that they can email them according to those groups.
+The administrator may, for instance, set up a ‘Committee’ group, to which they can add everyone who is a club committee member to give them notice and minutes of monthly meetings.
+They could set up another group called ‘juniors’ that contains everyone under 16, so that they can send them newsletters.

 Some administrators use this to contact parents – they can be set up in a Messaging Group without a Member of the Website role.